wadefleming-nz/slot-booker-dotnet/README.md

 The general approach to secure these slots is to log in and manually refresh the availability calendar page at intervals as low as possible (typically 5 seconds) over an extended amount of time (typically several days).

-When a slot is available it must be taken very qickly given other competition.
+When a slot is available it must be taken very quickly given other competition.

 This app/bot automates the entire process (aside from solving the initial reCAPTCHA one time only).